movementlabsxyz/MIP/MIP/mip-37/README.md

 We require epochs in order to provide

 - **secure on- and off-boarding process** of validators.
 A validator MUST live in a well-defined state for a sufficient amount of time.
-The available states are `stake`, `unstake`, and `not-staking` (in code only the former two may be required).
-This longevity of a given state both provides stability to the protocol, as well as is a security measure to prevent validators from harming the protocol towards the end of an epoch without implications, as they remain accountable for at least one epoch.
+The available states are `staked`, `unstaking`, and `not-staking` (in code only the former two may be required).
+This longevity of a given state both provides stability to the protocol, as well as is a security measure to prevent validators from harming the protocol towards the end of an epoch without implications.
+Specifically,
+  - if a validator calls the `stake` function, the tokens get locked and voting SHOULD begin at the start of the next epoch.
+  - if a validator calls the `unstake` function, voting SHOULD end at the end of the current epoch.
+The tokens SHOULD get unlocked no earlier than the end of the next epoch.
 - **reward and penalty application**.
 The borders between periods are also used to manage rewards and penalties.
 This also renders inefficiencies as calculation of voting weights could be expensive or attackable and thus it should be performed infrequent.

 The `epochDuration` MUST be set when initializing a chain.
 It MAY be changeable later on through a governance mechanism.
 The `epochDuration` should be set to a value that is large enough to allow for the `staking` and `unstaking` process to be completed.
 Moreover, it should be long enough for human operators to react.

-> :bulb: The initial recommendation for `epochDuration` is 1 day.
+> :bulb: The initial recommendation for `epochDuration` is 1 day, but it could be lower, as long as it is substantially larger than the finality time of the L1.
+E.g. in Ethereum the `epochDuration` could be 1 hour, however this would increase gas costs due to frequent epoch transitions.

 There are three relevant epoch types